-This delightful spot has long held a great reputation for seafood and now home to Chef Patron Michael Smith's inspired cuisine.
+This delightful spot has long held a great reputation for seafood and now home to Chef Patron Michael Smith's inspired cuisine where he has been awarded a Michellin Star.
 Scottish dishes with French influence and Skye produce.
 Sounds good to me!
 No e mail address.

-Just beside Stein Inn, the oldest Inn on Skye, another wonderful place, this miniscule hamlet boasts two great places to visit with stunning views - a must on any visit to Skye.
+Just beside Stein Inn, the oldest Inn on Skye and another wonderful place in this tiny hamlet - a must on any visit to Skye.

 This is the only oyster farm on Skye and offers takeaway seafood goodies from their tiny venue!
 Estab in the 80s by fisherman Kenny Bain, his son-in-law Paul took over in 2008, opening their farm shop in 2012.
 You can buy a selection of seafood hot, cold, live or frozen!
 Range of local game also on offer.
 This is very unique takeaway indeed!

 This very old building by the harbour has a fascinating history.
 The location gives it exceptional views down by the water's edge.
 B&B for a while it now has a flourishing bar and restaurant again.